 Nucleus One is specialized in providing professional consulting services to emerging businesses, including those in the cannabis industry.
-Starting around 2010, Nucleus One began to develop a core competency in the emerging legal cannabis industry as a leading operational consulting firm.
+Starting around 2010, Nucleus One started to develop a core competency in the emerging legal cannabis industry, particularly in projects like the Fresh Fields-Beverly, MA project.
 Nucleus One has led and/or guided several successful launches and turnarounds of legal cannabis operations in multiple states including: Hawaii, Rhode Island, Ohio, Maine, Massachusetts and Connecticut.
 These projects have had a multitude of desired outcomes largely because of Nucleus One's development and implementation of industry best practices paired with efficient project management and specific expertise.
 Having started multiple cannabis businesses in the past, Nucleus One is able to help clients avoid common pitfalls detrimental to many start-up operations.